New J&J CEO must fix sullied image, integrate Synthes

-CHICAGO/NEW YORK (Reuters) - Johnson & Johnson’s (JNJ.N) new CEO will need to take bold steps to help the giant healthcare company repair its reputation following costly product recalls and oversee its biggest acquisition ever.
+CHICAGO/NEW YORK, Feb 24 (Reuters) - Johnson & Johnson’s new CEO will need to take bold steps to help the giant healthcare company repair its reputation following costly product recalls and oversee its biggest acquisition ever.

 Alex Gorsky, 51, vice chairman of the Medical Device and Diagnostics Group, rose through the ranks of J&J from his start as a salesman in 1988.
 He will be J&J’s ninth top executive, all of them chosen from inside the company.